 The exact amount of carbs and protein in the final MCT powder varies.
 It is based on the ratio of powder used.
 Typically, the powders are between 50% and 80% oil based with the rest made up by the powder carrier.

 The main advantages of converting MCT oil to a powder product include:

-- Incorporation into solid products (for example, adding them to a baking recipe or any other powdered product) and a possibility of controllable “slowed” release of the MCT oil during consumption.
+- Adding to solid products.
+For example, adding them to a baking recipe or another powdered product.
+Controllable “slowed” release of the MCT oil during consumption.

-- MCT powder products tend to be used for a convenient on-the-go option in single serving sachets, and powders are generally easier to transport than liquids.
+- MCT powders are an easy on-the-go option in single serving sachets.
+Powders are easier to transport than liquids.

-- Many people can experience gut distress (diarrhea or “the runs”) issues when consuming MCT oils; anecdotal feedback suggests that MCT powder products are much more tolerable in that regard and thus you can take greater amounts of MCT, and potentially double the blood ketone impact vs. standard MCT oils.
+- Many people can experience gut distress (diarrhea or “the runs”) issues when taking MCT oils.
+Anecdotal feedback suggests that MCT powders are much more tolerable.
+You can take greater amounts of MCT, and even double the ketone impact vs. standard MCT oils.

-- It is also viable to stack MCT powder with other ingredients that boost blood ketones (such as BHB mineral salts) to further augment the effect (see graph below).
-In effect the MCT powder works as a good carrier for BHB mineral salts in the body.
+- You can stack MCT powder with ingredients that boost blood ketones (such as BHB mineral salts).
+This augments the effect (see graph below).
+The MCT powder works as a good carrier for BHB mineral salts in the body.
 See the complete discussion of using BHB mineral salts to raise ketones for context.

 - Powders provide an alternative rich texture with potential for flavoring.
 Many people use the MCT powders as a “creamer” for coffee or hot drinks.
-There’s also flavored varieties available depending on the company and product you use.
+Flavored varieties are available depending on the company and product you use.

 Effects of Naturally-Derived Ketone Supplements on Blood BHB Levels 1